8ta4/pun/DONTREADME.md

 > Is the user prompt just a plain list of phrases?

 No, the user prompt isn't just a plain list of phrases.
-It's got this label, `Phrases:` slapped on a line right before the list kicks off."
+It's got this label, `Phrases:` slapped on a line right before the list kicks off.

 Based on testing, it looks like if the user prompt is just a plain list of phrases, no label upfront, the LLM might not even bother to process and score all the phrases in the list.